Affiliate disclosure: This roundup is reader-supported. When you click through links, we may earn a referral commission on qualifying purchases.

 Safety Features

-Features include non-touch pilot arc starting and post-flow to cool the torch after a cut, plus built-in pressure detection on some models.
-You should still use proper grounding, eye and skin protection and verify your compressor and circuit meet the machine’s requirements.
+Features include non-touch pilot arc starting and post-flow to cool the torch after a cut, plus pressure detection on some models.
+You should still use proper grounding, eye and skin protection, and verify your compressor and circuit meet the machine’s requirements.

 Key Benefits

-- Non-touch pilot arc that handles rusty rebar and expanded metal
+- Non-touch pilot arc that helps with rusty rebar and expanded metal

-- App control and large LED display make settings easy to fine-tune
+- App control and large LED display make settings easier to fine-tune

 - Dual voltage lets you use it in a garage or step up to 240V for tougher cuts

-- Includes torch, hose and clamp so you can start cutting out of the box
+- Includes torch, hose and clamp so setup is simpler

-You get a compact cutter that’s aimed at hobbyists and small shops who need reliable cuts on rebar, sheet and mid-thickness plate.
-The non-touch pilot arc helps when you’re dealing with rust or expanded metal, and the included torch, hose and regulator mean less hunting for parts before your first cut.
+You get a compact cutter aimed at hobbyists and small shops that need reliable cuts on rebar, sheet, and mid-thickness plate.
+The non-touch pilot arc helps when you deal with rust or expanded metal, and the included torch, hose, and regulator reduce the number of extras you need before your first cut.

-It’s portable enough to move around the garage but benefits from 240V and a solid compressor when you want to push thicker stock.
-If you want a versatile, easy-to-set-up unit that handles common rebar tasks without fuss, this is a practical pick.
+It is portable enough to move around the garage but benefits from 240V and a solid compressor when you want to push thicker stock.
+If you want an easy-to-set-up unit that handles common rebar tasks, this is a practical pick.

 What People Say